Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Introduction and Related Work

+\paragraph{Limitation 2: SDE-based models are unstable during training.} Numerical instabilities arise both when solving the SDE \emph{and} when backpropagating through the solver (e.g.~\cite{zhang2024trajectory}).
+When SDEs are incorporated into deep probabilistic models, these numerical instabilities exacerbate existing training difficulties.
+In practice, the adoption of SDE-based models often hinges on simplified dynamics (e.g.~\citet{ansari2023neural,oh2024stable}) and training tricks (like KL-annealing, e.g.~\citet{li2020scalable}).
+For suicide prevention, however, these workarounds are problematic: (a) oversimplified dynamics may fail to capture the complex mechanisms that drive rapid shifts in STBs, and (b) dependence on training tricks undermines reproducibility, hinders clinical deployment, and reduces trust and uptake among domain experts.
+Finally, although recent work explores promising simulation-free inference for latent SDEs (e.g.~\cite{zhang2024trajectory,bartosh2025sde}), approximate inference methods introduce their own, hard-to-characterize inductive biases (e.g.~\cite{yacoby2020failure,foong2020expressiveness,yacoby2022mitigating,coker22a}); thus, the empirical behavior and trade-offs implicit in simulation-free methods are not yet well understood.

-Recent work on diffusion models observed that parameterizing SDEs on compact/bounded state spaces can improve their performance~\cite{saharia2022photorealistic,lou2023reflected,fishman2023diffusion,christopher2024constrained}.
-This is because many data sets (e.g.~images) lie on compact Euclidean subspaces.
-In early-stage training, SDE trajectories often leave the compact region, requiring a large number of gradient steps just to return to it (while not necessarily fitting the data well), causing optimization to get stuck in poor local optima.
-In late-stage training, small perturbations to the dynamics may, again, yield trajectories that lie outside the region.
-Dynamics that respect the natural (compact) region of the data encode a stronger inductive bias towards admissible models, improving the stability of training and test-set generalization.
+\paragraph{Insight: Both limitations are addressed by enforcing that SDE solutions stay within the data domain.} Doing so not only addresses model mismatch---it also improves the stability of model fit.
+For example, recent work on diffusion models for image data observed that parameterizing SDEs on compact state spaces can improve their performance~\citep{saharia2022photorealistic,lou2023reflected,fishman2023diffusion,christopher2024constrained}.
+We hypothesize that, in early training, unconstrained SDE trajectories often exit the compact domain of the data and require many gradient steps to return, increasing chances of landing in poor local optima.
+Later in training, even small perturbations to the dynamics can push trajectories outside the data region.
+By constraining dynamics to respect the natural compact data domain, we induce a bias toward admissible models, improving both training dynamics and generalization.
+In this work, we focus on compact polyhedra, which represent a large class of commonly-used spaces, including rectangular spaces and simplexes, useful for a variety of temporal natural phenomena (e.g.~\citet{cresson2016stochastic}) as well as models for image data (e.g.~diffusion models \citep{lou2023reflected}).

-Of these recent works, SDEs with reflected (or clipped) dynamics are most promising because they apply to \emph{all} SDE-based models.
-Reflected SDEs (RSDEs) augment the original SDE equation with a second process as follows:

-where $\mathbb{I}(\cdot)$ is an indicator function.
-Here, $d C_t$ ``flips on'' when $z_t$ hits the boundary of the space, $\partial K$, allowing $v$ to neutralize the outward-pointing component of the forward step~\cite{pilipenko2014introduction}.
-Thus, RSDEs behave like SDEs on the interior of the space, but are reflected inwards at the boundary.

-Despite their rich theory, RSDEs have two shortcomings.
-First, while RSDE trajectories are continuous~\cite{skorokhod1961stochastic}, their dynamics are not.
-As such, they may not faithfully describe many natural phenomena in physics, biology, engineering, and medicine (e.g.~\citet{d2013bounded,rohanizadegan2020discrete}).
-Second, RSDEs lack efficient, high-order solvers (e.g.~\citet{ding2008numerical,fishman2023metropolis}).
-These challenges bar their use when model interpretation is important, for example, when modeling irregularly sampled healthcare time series.